kallaway/100-days-of-code/r1-log.md

 Today's Progress: Started with Udemy course, finished one section about if-logical Statements.
 Then, read about values vs references and memory allocation, structs, delegates, events, auto-implemented properties, and static members.
 But it wasn't so detailed.
 Then, finished C# Syntax-OOP course on lynda.
 Tried to use WindowsForm Application; but tools didn't work.
 I searched I uninstalled and installed Tools again; but didn't work again.
 Learned so many things about how to use inheritance and virtual methods.
 Utility classes, abstract methods, many more.
 I need to look back again.

 Feelings: I felt so tired after working out.
 Slept and studied after again.
 I was planning more; but I am feeling I need to go back and check more before moving on.

 Day 76: February 17, 2020

 Today's Progress: Watched traversy media C# app building project.
 I really liked, it was explained in very simple way.
 Then, I watched Udemy course, it's getting better.

 Feelings: I want to build projects myself; but I am still scared, I watched video about how to get out of tutorials, but I decided not to watch every course until I understand and add sth to it.

 Day 77: February 18, 2020

 Today's Progress: Started with JavaScript course on Udemy, then studied C# and read some chapters from the book about C# concepts and object oriented programming.

 Feelings: Today, I did lots of brain, focus and memory trainings and my eyes ached a little.
 I found some different websites, I searched and looked around a little.

+Day 78: February 19, 2020

+Today's Progress: Started with SQL course, and finished it.
+I learned some extra information like how to link tables with UNION and UNION ALL.
+Then, studied on Udemy, course is really good; but there isn't enough practice.
+I hope there will be practice.
+Then, I read from the book about ASP.NET and HTTP, I took notes and I had headache.

+Feelings: These days I have always headache and my eyes are aching.
+I am also stressful, I wanted to learn Algorithms from coursera then I looked at the course, it's written in Java.
+I need to learn Java to fully understand, at least it's similar to C#, I am just so confused.
+I want to go back and make projects with everything I learned but there is always something new to learn and I am really bad at Math, I am thinking to take Math course, Adobe course, and chingu projects and to finish Udemy course while I am preparing for C# and SQL exams.
+It's so hard to stick to one thing.
+I am thinking after taking exams, I will go back also learn Bootstrap and Java, then they will help me to create projects easier and to understand algorithms better.